Music of South Korea: Traditional music

 Korean traditional music is also known as Gugak (national music).
 The first evidence of Korean music appeared in the extant text of Samguk sagi (History of the three kingdoms) in 1145, which described two string-like instruments; Gayageum and Geomungo.
-Traditional Korean music was brought to heights of excellence under the Lee kings of the Joseon Dynasty (Chosun Dynasty) between 1392-1897.
-During the Joseon Dynasty, a social hierarchy was observed with the King and the Yangban (government officials, generals, and the elite) at the top and the Sangmin (merchants, craftsman) and slaves at the bottom.
-There were two forms of music: Jeongak (court music) and Minsokak (folk music).
-Jeongak was the music category that the Yangban listened to for enjoyment and was played during state rituals like banquets, military processions, etc. However, Minsokak and Nongak (farmer’s music) dominated among the common people.
-The different types of folk music were: Pansori, Pungmulnori, and Minyo (folk songs).
+Traditional Korean music was brought to heights of excellence under the kings of the Joseon dynasty between 1392 and 1897.
+During the Joseon period, a social hierarchy was observed with the King and the yangban (government officials, generals, and the elite) at the top and the sangmin (merchants, craftsman) and slaves at the bottom.
+There were two forms of music: jeongak (court music) and minsokak (folk music).
+Jeongak was the music category that the yangban listened to for enjoyment and was played during state rituals like banquets, military processions, etc. However, minsokak and nongak (farmer's music) dominated among the common people.
+The different types of folk music were: pansori, pungmulnori, and minyo (folk songs).
 Pansori became definite in the seventeenth century and gained respect over time.
-It is now considered as the ideal traditional music in Contemporary South Korea.
+It is now considered as the ideal traditional music in contemporary South Korea.
 Pansori requires a solo singer as well as a drummer.
 This type of music contains body language, emotions, and sounds observed in nature.
 Pungmulnori is traditional Korean percussion music with the sound of drums standing out.
-As for Minyo, it was enjoyed by commoners while Nongak was played during agrarian festivals.
+As for minyo, it was enjoyed by commoners while nongak was played during agrarian festivals.
 Folk songs were not specific; as in, the features varied among different regions.
-The most famous folk song of South- and North Korea is “Arirang”.
+The most famous folk song of South- and North Korea is "Arirang".
 The popularity of this song sky-rocketed after it was sung solo at the screening of a silent nationalistic film produced by Na Woongyu in 1926.
 There are several regional variations of this song.

-However, the Joseon Dynasty came to an end after Japan's Army won against China (1894-1895) and Russia (1904-1905) and ultimately took over the Korean peninsula.
+However, the Joseon Dynasty came to an end after Japan's successful war against China (1894–1895) and Russia (1904–1905) which ultimately took over the Korean peninsula.
 Japan then controlled the major levers of politics, economics, and culture in Korea.
-During this period, the Japanese did not impose gagaku (the Japanese music of Chinese influenced court music) but European art music instead.
+During this period, the Japanese did not impose gagaku (the Japanese imperial court music) but European art music instead.
 Western music education soon became a part of the Korean educational curriculum for the elite and included choral singing and playing instruments.
-Hence, the Japanese and Korean elites embraced Western music; thereby neglectin Gugak.
-However, to not go extinctG Gugak adapted the western style of music.
+Hence, the Japanese and Korean elites embraced Western music; thereby neglecting Gugak.
+However, to avoid going extinct Gugak adapted the western style of music.
 In the 1900s, Pansori gave rise to a new genre influenced by western music called Changga (choral song/theater) which gave way to musical theaters and opera.
 Since Western music was not accessible to the common people, two different cultural groups arose; one where the elite listened to the government-imposed western music and as for the commoners, traditional music.
 This led to a new generation, often termed as 'modernized', who were accustomed to listening to Western music.